Atlanta Welder Accident Attorneys

 - Oxyfuel welding: Gas welding relies on combustion of oxygen and acetylene.
 It carries a risk of heat, fire, and burns, toxic gases and fumes, bright light, and ergonomic injuries.

-If you have been hurt on the job in a welding accident, you are eligible to file a claim for workers’ compensation benefits.
+If you have been hurt on the job in a welding accident in Atlanta, you are eligible to file a claim for workers’ compensation benefits.
 Workers’ comp should cover your medical expenses related to the injury and reimburse you for a portion of your lost wages.
 These benefits should apply regardless of fault for the accident.
 If a party other than your employer, such as a subcontractor or a defective equipment manufacturer, caused your accident, you may also be eligible to file a third-party claim for compensation.

 Welding accidents can cause serious injuries with long-term consequences for victims.
 The first thing to do is to get medical treatment for your injuries.
 Next, report the accident to your employer and speak with an experienced lawyer.
 Our Atlanta construction injury attorneys can investigate your accident to determine fault and liability.
 If a third party was at fault, we can secure evidence to support your claim, assess the full extent of your damages, negotiate skillfully with insurance companies for the compensation you deserve, and fight for your rights in front of a jury, if necessary.